d112358/idlmav/README.md

 # Features
 * Works on incomplete models and models without a successful forward pass
 * Can provide a portable figure with basic interactivity that does not require a running kernel
-* Can provide an interactive widget with synchronization between panels
+* Can provide an interactive widget with synchronization between panels and limited portability
 * Customizable color palette and node or category color mappings
 * Customizable node merging behaviour
 * Interactions (portable figure)
   - Hover over modules to see activation sizes, number of parameters and FLOPS
+  - Pan and zoom provided by Plotly (not synchronized)
   - Scrollable table (not synchronized)
   - Horizontal slider provided by Plotly (not synchronized)
-  - Pan and zoom provided by Plotly (not synchronized)
+  - Overview window showing full model (only synchronized to slider)
+  - Dropdown menu to select node coloring and sizing criteria
 * Interactions (interactive widget)
   - Hover over modules to see activation sizes, number of parameters and FLOPS
   - Synchronized scrolling between table and graph